 Doctor and dentist

-In case of a medical emergency, call 000 and request an ambulance.
-When any urgency has passed, please let someone know at the main house.
-Bega Hospital is the major nearby medical facility, about 25 minutes away.
+In case of a medical emergency, please call 000 and ask for an ambulance.
+Please let someone know at the main house when any urgency has passed.

 Bega Veterinary Hospital is located at 9-11 Ridge Street, North Bega, just off the Princes Highway.
 They are available 8:00 am to 6:00 pm weekdays and 9:00 am to 12:00 pm Saturdays.
 You can call them on +61 2 64921837.
 In the case of an after hours emergency, the on-call vet can be reached at +61 408 420252.